 Salk’s thoughts on trusting intuition (and the science of intuition): “This is mysterious.
 I cannot visually, with my physical eye, see the forces that act upon me from within and without and yet I cannot deny their existence.
 If I try, I suffer.
 If I surrender, allowing them to act upon me, and if I work with them, I feel exhilarated; I become filled with the joy of life” (from the same literature).

-Lynch (1943 — ) is an American filmmaker.
-Examples of his work include the directing of the film Elephant Man and his mini series, Wild at Heart.
+Lynch (1943 — ), an American filmmaker, directed the film Elephant Man and the mini series, Wild at Heart.

 According to David Lynch: “Intuition is the key to everything, in painting, filmmaking, business – everything.”